Back to All Events

 Slowing (1|4)

-TOGETHER read the book (END READING AT: Let’s bring it back: driving.) then the following scripture slowly and attentively.
+Pages 219-225 (END READING AT: Let’s bring it back: driving.)

 Psalm 34:8 (NIV) Taste and see that the LORD is good; blessed is the one who takes refuge in him.

 Psalm 62:1-2 (NIV) Truly my soul finds rest in God; my salvation comes from him.
-Truly he is my rock and my salvation; he is my fortress, I will never be shaken.
+Truly, he is my rock and my salvation; he is my fortress, I will never be shaken.

 Exodus 33:14 (NIV) The LORD replied, “My Presence will go with you, and I will give you rest.”

-What is your response to this statement?
+• What is your response to this statement?

-Are you anti-rule and anti-schedule or do you find comfort in structure?
+• Are you anti-rule and anti-schedule, or do you find comfort in structure?
 Or do you vacillate between the two?

-This chapter of the book contains 20 “rules” As John Mark Comer Says, they are not “spiritual disciplines” and there will not be a lot of scripture in the content.
+This chapter of the book contains 20 “rules.”
+As John Mark Comer says, they are not “spiritual disciplines,” and there will not be a lot of scripture in the content.
 That’s okay.
 It’s okay to get practical sometimes.
-As you go through them one by one, ask Jesus, is this something I should make a habit or a discipline or is it a good suggestion?
+As you go through them one by one, ask Jesus, Is this something I should make a habit or a discipline, or is it a good suggestion?
 Jesus didn’t drive a car (which is related to the first 4 rules we are looking at today) or field text messages, etc.

 It might seem silly to invite Jesus to examine these four rules about operating a vehicle in modern-day life with you.
-However, the fact is, if we are living in the modern day and we have invited Jesus into our hearts then how we behave and operate our lives can be done as an act of worship to his glory (even how we drive).
+However, the fact is, if we are living in the modern day and we have invited Jesus into our hearts, then how we behave and operate our lives can be done as an act of worship to his glory (even how we drive).
 Weird but true.
 It’s probably pretty common for a teenager to talk with Jesus before driving for the first time, about to take their test for their license, and driving alone for the first time.
 Maybe it should be more normal for us to pray every time we are about to drive?

 1. Drive the speed limit.